 BinaryAttachment with a byte array.
 The generation of the array is not part of the example code, because it is highly dependent on the libraries used in your project and the way you receive the binary content.

 Publishing a binary object with a special field name

-Sometimes Facebook requires the form field name to have a special value on sending a binary object and so RestFB provides a mechanism to do so.
+Sometimes Facebook requires the form field name to have a special value when sending a binary object, so RestFB provides a mechanism to do this.
 You can simply use the

 BinaryAttachment object.
 An example for the required field name is adding a caption file to a video.
-So we show this example in the following source code.
-In that special case the file name is important to, because is needs to contain the locale of caption file.
+This example is shown in the following code snippet.
+In that special case, the filename is important too, because it needs to contain the locale of caption file.

-The caption file must contain the locale it represents and have to be in the srt format.
-In the example above we set a caption for the
+The caption file must contain the locale it represents and must be in srt format.
+In the example above, we set a caption for the

-en_US locale and define this as default locale.
+en_US locale and define this as the default locale.

 Publishing a tagged Photo